MauricioCafiero/CafChemTeach/README.md

 ## Demonstrate Transformer encoders and decoders
 - A sample notebook shows how decoders generate text autoregressively.
 Can be used with any model on Huggingface.
 Also shows how encoders fill in masked words.

+## Introduction to RDKit
+- A sample notebook shows how to use RDKit to explore molecules and molecular properties, including applications to medicinal chemistry.

 ## Featurize molecules and train SciKit-learn models
 - A sample notebook shows how to featurize lists of SMILES strings using RDKit descriptors and how to then fit that data using models from SciKit-learn